liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. she is a sensible sort of person
 1. emotional trauma
 1. emotional trama
-1. he gets on my nerves
+1. he gets on my nerves; 他让我烦死了
 1. he raised the prices to offset the increased cost of materials
 1. you must show your credentials before interviewing
 1. his best-known personality trait is his sense of humor